tdfranklin/show-me-the-tv/README.md

 ---

-Show Me The TV is a web application that can be used to search and view information about TV Shows.
+Show Me The TV is a web application that can be used to search and view information about TV Shows and Movies.
 It is a Full Stack Javascript web application built with Node/Express on the back end and React on the front end and deployed using AWS Elastic Beanstalk.
 It queries The Movie Database API using Axios to get information on the shows and it is styled using Material UI (React components that implement Google's Material Design).

 ---